botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 weight = 340
 +++

-Databases are used for storing persistent data that you want to keep between custom command executions.
-You access and manipulate them with functions which we are going to elaborate on in this guide.
+YAGPDB provides a database for use in your CCs.
+Entries in this database are used to store persistent data that you want to keep between custom command executions.
+You access and manipulate these entries with the [database functions][funcs], which we will elaborate on in this guide.

+[funcs]: /docs/reference/templates/functions#database

 ## Overall